 The list of businesses and sectors currently permitted to or restricted from providing services at locations accessible to the public.

 The Small and Medium Enterprise Relaunch Grant offers up to $5,000 in funding for eligible small- and medium-sized businesses, cooperatives and non-profits to offset a portion of their relaunch costs.

 Businesses and non-profits can use these funds as they see fit, including implementing measures to minimize the risk of virus transmission such as physical barriers, purchasing personal protective equipment and disinfecting supplies, paying rent and employee wages, replacing inventory and more.

 Application intake is now open.
+Businesses operating in areas where enhanced public health measures have been implemented will be eligible to apply for a second payment through this program.
+More information will be provided once available.
 Additional program details including eligibility criteria and how to apply can be found on the program webpage.

 Protecting commercial tenants

 The Commercial Tenancies Protection Act ensures eligible commercial tenants will not face rent increases or be evicted for non-payment of rent due to the COVID-19 pandemic.